JingRachaelZhu/CrackLeetcode/Array/27. Remove Element/README.md

 ## Ideas
 **idea 1**(reassign)
-Since It doesn't matter what you leave beyond the returned length,it's OK to reassign the value of the list from beginning . while iterating the whole list,if the vale of the item is not equal to `val`,then assign this value to `num[ct]`
+Since It doesn't matter what you leave beyond the returned length,it's OK to reassign the value of the list from beginning . while iterating the whole list,if the vale of the item is not equal to `val`,then assign this value to `num[ct]`（`ct` starts from 0）

 **NOTICE**
 * **in place algorithm(O(1))**:`.remove()`is O(n) funtion ,if it is inside a for loop , the overall time complexity will be O(n^2).So don't do that way.